I Believe Impossible Things

 I think this does something to you.

-And when the chance to believe in those things comes around again you just sort of . . . miss it.
+And when the chance to believe in those things comes around again you sort of just . . . miss it.
 When something impossible shows itself to you, you just don't even try to believe it.
 Shrug it off, it's impossible.
-Right?

 But what if it were possible?
 What if in some crazy impossible far off thought it were possible?
 Just that thought "what if . . . " is enough.